davehardy20/Invoke-WinRMAttack/README.md

 # Invoke-WinRMAttack
-PowerShell cmdlet to push PowerShell attack modules to a remote system via PSRemoting
+PowerShell cmdlet to push PowerShell attack modules to a remote system via PSRemoting and if required enable WinRM remotely.

 Help examples below;